 Therapists no longer have to drive to work, and in certain situations, they do not even need to rent office space.

-Once the free trial ends you can sign up for either their weekly plan or monthly plan.
+You can sign up for either their weekly plan or monthly plan.
 The weekly plan price ranges from $60 to $90 weekly which includes 1 live session weekly for 30 to 45 minutes.

 Whereas, their monthly cost ranges from $240 to $360 consisting of 4 monthly live sessions for 30 to 45 minutes.